“What’s for dinner?”

 Who would have thought you can make noodles from carrots?!
 Well, today you can spiralize just about anything.
 This recipe is for those kids with a little adventure in their soul.

-After selecting larger diameter carrots for this Thai Beef with Carrot Noodles recipe, have your kids help you spiralize them into long strands.
+After selecting larger diameter carrots for, have your kids help you spiralize them into long strands.

 Did you know that pork is the most commonly consumed meat worldwide?
 It’s quite easy to cook, and its versatility suits many flavors and cooking methods.